Spooky-Adventure/Spooky-Adventure-Source-Code/README.md

 ### Preamble

-Here's the source code of **SUPER MARIO SPOOKY ADVENTURE**, a hack for NSMBW.
-As of right now, things are mostly unfinished, however that *is* subject to change.
-Feel free to look in here, and use whatever's here.
-Currently, all that's been done is:
-- Removal of building tools/code for other Newer Team projects
-- Updating of Newer-related names to Spooky Adventure (renamed the folders and project stuffs)
-- Slight cleanup
-- Other miscellaneous changes

-If you want to follow development, join our [Discord Server][discord].

-*-MandyIGuess, 4th August 2022*
+Here's the source code of **SUPER MARIO SPOOKY ADVENTURE**.
+It compiles, as far as I know.
+There's no notable new features, just some hardcoding changes and stuff like that.

+*-MandyIGuess, 1st February 2023*

 ### Licensing

 The Spooky Adventure source code and tools are released under the MIT license.
 See the `LICENSE` file in this repository for full details.

-Copyright (c) 2022 Spooky Adventure Team
+Copyright (c) 2022/2023 Spooky Adventure Team

 ### Requirements